Tuning & Caring Info

 Cutting your Stinger

-TTR Series Shafts – For use on 10/11 Meters, you can use any 102” whip cut down to approx. 66” as a starting point.
-Depending on Vehicle / Mount, you may find the length is closer to 60”-62”.
-Cut or grind stinger in ¼” increments until you find the sweet-spot.
+TTR Series Shafts – *** It is Highly Recommended to use an analyzer rather a standard SWR meter for initial setup.
+For use on 10/11 Meters, you can use any 102” whip cut down to approx. 72” (6ft) as a starting point.
+Cut or grind stinger in 1/2” increments until your’e in the ball park.
+The every 1/4″ until you find the sweet-spot.
 You can dial it in for a specific frequency or set for CH20 / 27.205 to cover entire band.
-For use on 10Meters, a slightly shorter stinger will be required. **For high power use (over 5kW) – it is recommended that you use a HUSTLER brand SS Whip or a quality non-tapered SS Whip.
+For use on 10Meters, a slightly shorter stinger may be required. **For high power use (over 5kW) – it is recommended that you use a non-tapered whip.
+If tapered whip is all that’s available, a HUSTLER brand Stainless Steel Whip or a quality non-tapered Stainless Whip is recommended.
 Cheaper whips have been known to blow chunks of steel out of the whip (cheaply made and use low grade steel).
 For most people using up to a 16pill – the cheaper whips work fine.
-Non Tapered Whips are preferred but tapered will work fine.
-These shafts can be used on other bands as well such as 15M and 6M just by replacing stinger with either longer or shorter lengths.
+Non Tapered Whips are preferred but tapered is ok.
+When used in a bounce back configuration, you will notice crazy wide bandwidth.

 Suggested Mounting

 Some of our antennas are on the heavier side, so it is recommended that your mounting system be stout.
 A good puck mount with backing plate should do the job just fine.
 If a puck mount is not an option, a QUAD mag mount will hold it, but may not survive a whack from low-lying tree branch.
 When using mag mounts, it is recommended that a 1” braided ground strap be used to connect the ground side of the mag mount to sheet metal of the roof or trunk lid (or wherever you are mounting this).
-Do not use the vehicle frame for grounding antennas – use the steel body panels on the vehicle (better counterpoise and tuning).
-Mounting to toolboxes or back-racks is not recommended, but if you have to, ground/bond the box or rack to the cab of the truck (beds should be bonded to cab as well for best results
+Do not use the vehicle frame for grounding antennas – use the steel body panels on the vehicle, preferably the roof or trunk lid (better counterpoise and tuning).
+Mounting to toolboxes or back-racks is not recommended, but if you have to, ground/bond the box or rack to the cab of the truck (beds should be bonded to cab as well for best results.
+In hi-power applications, it may be necessary to bond all moving body parts (doors, hod, trunk lid, etc. In some cases, even the tail pipe of the vehicle,

 Bounce Back / Parasitic Reflector Setup